rla/alternative-router/README.md

  * `route_del(+Route, +Before:list, :Goal)` - registers a new DELETE handler.
 Takes the list of middleware predicates to run.
  * `route_post(+Route, +Before:list, :Goal)` - registers a new POST handler.
 Takes the list of middleware predicates to run.

-Route handler predicates can take extra argument or variables from the route.
+Route handler predicates can take variables from the route.
 Example:

     :- http_get(post/show/Slug, post_show(Slug)).